ethereum-optimism/optimism/specs/safe-liveness-checking.md

 The module can safely be removed without affecting the operation of the guard.
 A new module can then be added.

+Note: none of the module's parameters are modifiable.
+In order to update the security properties enforced by the module, it must be replaced.

 #### Replacing the guard